 Therapeutic Recreation for Day Treatment Students

 Eliada’s Animal Therapy Program provides animal assisted therapeutic activities for high-risk students with behavioral and emotional problems.
-Our family of animals includes 9 horses, 1 llama, 2 mini-horses, 2 pigs, 2 goats, and many sweet barn cats.
+Our family of animals includes 9 horses, 2 mini-horses, 2 pigs, 2 goats, and many sweet barn cats.

 Therapeutic Animal Service Cooperative (TASC) activities are designed to build emotional awareness, interpersonal skills, self-confidence, ability to focus, impulse and anger control, assertiveness and empathy.
 Students participate in weekly groups to practice these skills.